mmoayyed/wicket-cas-poc/README.md

 ## Apache Wicket for the View Layer

 Apereo CAS primarily and very heavily operates and orchestrates the authentication flows using a combination of Spring Webflow and Thymeleaf.
-Thymeleaf support and auto-configuration is provided by Spring Boot automatically, which is used by CAS to handle he user interface, branding and themes.
+Thymeleaf support and auto-configuration is provided by Spring Boot automatically, which is used by CAS to handle the user interface, branding and themes.
 While Thymeleaf itself can be extracted in favor of another templating engine such FreeMarker, Apache Velocity (also deprecated and removed from Spring), Groovy, Mustache, etc, using Apache Wicket as the view engine with CAS will, in the long-term makes things *significantly and unnecessarily complicated*:

 - Apache Wicket integration with Spring Boot is not a native module and is provided via a 3rd-party addon.
 Not a big deal per se; just worth pointing out.